 Because when it comes to putting together a list of what to eat in Italy, the food in Modena has to be on the top of the list.
 It’s home to amazing fresh Italian pasta and more!

 Stinco.
 One word describes why a visit to Trattoria Aldina is required.
 It’s stinco.

 Just across the pedestrian-friendly road from the Mercato Albinelli, there’s an apartment building.
 Head upstairs to visit Trattoria Aldina.
-It’s almost like stepping inside someone’s home, or a speakeasy, for lunch.
+It’s almost like stepping into someone’s home, or a speakeasy, for lunch.

-With an emphasis on typical Modenese cuisine and handmade pastas, there is no real menu at Trattoria Aldina.
-The server will simply describes the options, usually in Italian.
+With an emphasis on typical Modenese cuisine and handmade pasta, there is no real menu at Trattoria Aldina.
+The server will simply describe the options, usually in Italian.
 If the server mentions the stinco, don’t pass it up.
-A slow roasted pork shin, it’s fabulous.
+A slowly roasted pork shin, it’s fabulous.

 Via Luigi Albinelli, 40

 Closed Sunday.
 Open for lunch six days a week and dinner only on Friday and Saturday.
 Reservations recommended.

 Trattoria del Giardinetto is a little hokey and overly decorated with pig-themed artwork.
 But it offers a large outdoor seating area (with a view over a parking lot), and it seems to be a hit with groups and students.
 Of particular interest are the gnocco fritto and cured meat platters (try the mortadella).
 Trattoria del Giardinetto is also pretty easy on the wallet and is a good casual alternative to more formal dining options in Modena.

 Open Monday through Friday for lunch and dinner and dinner only on Saturday.
 Closed on Sunday.